Instruction-Following Agents with Multimodal Transformer: Appendix

 For experiments including model scaling (Figure~\ref{fig:model_scaling}) and ablation studies (Figure~\ref{fig:ablation-study}), we selected 14 difficult tasks that have multiple variations: \emph{Stack wine}, \emph{Open drawer}, \emph{Meat off grill}, \emph{Put item in drawer}, \emph{Turn tap}, \emph{Put groceries in cupboard}, \emph{Sort shape}, \emph{Screw bulb in}, \emph{Close jar}, \emph{Stack blocks}, \emph{Put item in safe}, \emph{Insert peg}, \emph{Stack cups}, and \emph{Place cups}.

 Each task comes with multiple variations that include objects colors, objects shapes, and the ordering of objects to be interacted with.
-The full details of each task can be found in RLBench Github repo\footnote{\url{https://github.com/stepjam/RLBench/tree/master/rlbench/tasks}}.
+To make a fair comparison with baselines, we use the slightly modified version of RLBench from HiveFormer~\citep{guhur2022instruction}.
+The changes include adding new tasks and improving the motion planner.
+The full details of each task can be found in RLBench Github repo\footnote{ \url{https://github.com/stepjam/RLBench/tree/master/rlbench/tasks}} and the HiveFormer Github repo\footnote{ \url{https://github.com/guhur/RLBench/tree/74427e188cf4984fe63a9c0650747a7f07434337}}.